Upperdog/clean-image-filenames/readme.md

 * Removes special characters like exclamation marks, periods, hashtags, and more.
 * Lets you choose if you want to convert only image files, or all file types.
 * Makes site and server migrations easier thanks to non-accent character filenames.
-* Provides filter hook for developers who want to specify which which file types to convert.
+* Provides filter hook for developers who want to specify which file types to convert.

 ## Examples